uvegege/SmithChart.jl/README.md

 ### Subgrid split

 The `splitgrid` keyword controls the number of cuts for each zoomlevel.
-The value should be a

 ![keywordexample](Images/splitminor.png)